SkoolNotes/Taproot/2020JAP201/KBxGRME.md

 I love pickles.
 In quarantine, we were unable to buy pickles for months.
+On chrismas, my mom gave me a masive

-But, on chrismas, I received 6 jar of pickles
+I received 6 jar of pickles